saikiran20002102/densecap/README.md

 # DenseCap

-This is the code for the paper
+This is the code for the paper densecap

 **[DenseCap: Fully Convolutional Localization Networks for Dense Captioning](http://cs.stanford.edu/people/karpathy/densecap/)**,
 <br>